Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 - Available for purchase in the US

-- Price range: budget to premium (to test across market segments)
+- Price range: budget to premium (I wanted to test across all market segments)

 Testing Timeline